 If you are unhappy about the service you've had from your local authority social services department, you can complain.
 This page tells you what to think about when you are deciding what to do.

 LA social services departments provide help, support and protection to vulnerable people in their areas.
 They provide services to:

-The Care Council for Wales has produced Practice Guidance for Social Workers.
+Social Care Wales has produced a Code of Professional Practice for Social Care Workers.
 It can help you to know what is expected of social workers.
-It is available on the Care Council for Wales website at www.ccwales.org.uk.
+You can find the code of practice for social workers on the Social Care Wales website.

 What actions can you take?